-The EEO is not involved in calibration, design, development or testing of vehicles.
+The EEO is not involved in calibration, design, or development of vehicles.
 The Defect Reporting and In-Use Verification functions are considered to be after the Start of Production (SOP) and are therefore outside of the PDP and were not part of the EMS audit scope.
-The primary functions of EEO evaluated as part of the EMS audit were the Regulatory Affairs and the Emissions Certification Groups.
+Majority of the OBD and Compliance Reporting functions are also after SOP.
+The primary functions of EEO evaluated as

-6.2 Regulatory Affairs
+7.2 Regulatory Affairs

-The EEO Regulatory Affairs group's primary function is to monitor and evaluate future US Federal and State vehicle environmental regulations with regard to engines and vehicles.
-This involves interacting with government agencies, trade organizations and various professional organizations to anticipate future regulatory requirements and to understand how those regulations could impact the company and the vehicle development requirements.
+The EEO Regulatory Affairs group's primary function is to monitor and evaluate future or changing US Federal and State vehicle environmental regulations with regard to engines and vehicles.
+This involves interacting with government agencies, trade organizations and various professional organizations to anticipate future or changing regulatory requirements and to understand how those regulations could impact the company and the vehicle development requirements.
 New regulatory requirements are distributed by EEO's Regulatory Affairs team to Brand ETs and K-GEAG, who may use that input in their development decisions.
 If requested by the development departments or any other department, the Regulatory Affairs team helps interpreting current regulatory requirements and answers questions specific to vehicle type and overall emissions fleet requirements which might arise during the development process.